rivasbolinga/To-Do-App/README.md

 </div>

- **[To Do - App]**  is a small app where you can record all your tasks an projects you have to do.
-You can organize your week, stared the most important tasks and to stored the completed ones.
+ **[To Do - App]**   is a small app where you can record all your tasks and projects you have to do.
+You can organize your week, and mark important and completed tasks.
 ## Requierements ##

   1. Your todo list should have projects or separate lists of todos.